Chelsy Davy: Personal life

 Davy is married to hotelier Sam Cutmore-Scott, the brother of actor Jack Cutmore-Scott.
-They have a son, Leo, born in 2022, and a daughter, Chloe, born in 2024.
+They have a son, Leo, born in 2022, a daughter, Chloe, born in 2024. and a son, Finn, born in 2026.

 Relationship with Prince Harry

-Davy met Prince Harry, a member of the British royal family, in early 2004, when Davy was a student at Stowe School; they were in an on-again, off-again romantic relationship (often described in the press as "turbulent") until 2009, when she announced in a post on Facebook that it had ended.
+Davy met Prince Harry, a member of the British royal family, in early 2004, when she was a student at Stowe School.
+They were in a romantic relationship until 2009, when she announced in a post on Facebook that it had ended.

 In 2011, when rumours of a possible reconciliation surfaced, both Davy and Prince Harry publicly debunked them.
 Prince Harry professed himself "100 percent single", and Davy, who had attended the wedding of Prince William and Catherine Middleton on 29 April 2011, confirmed that she would not marry Prince Harry, citing the incompatibility of their life choices.

 In May 2018, Davy was a guest at the wedding of Prince Harry and American actress Meghan Markle.

+Privacy and the media

 In November 2021, private investigator Gavin Burrows claimed in a BBC documentary that Davy's communications had been targeted, and her voicemails hacked, in an attempt by media outlets to gather information on Prince Harry; he also apologized for the part he said he had played in those efforts.
 Burrow's claims "are yet to be tested in court and are strongly disputed" by The Sun and the now-defunct News of the World.

-In a witness statement that was part of a civil action Prince Harry had brought against Associated Newspapers Ltd, the publisher of the Daily Mail, he claimed that the news company had obtained information about his and Davy's whereabouts through "unlawful means", and that this had left her feeling "hunted" and "shaken".
+In a witness statement that was part of a civil action Prince Harry had brought against Associated Newspapers Ltd, the publisher of the Daily Mail, he alleged that the news company had obtained information about his and Davy's whereabouts through "unlawful means", and that this had left her feeling "hunted" and "shaken".
 In a witness statement he gave as part of an action he had brought against Mirror Group Newspapers for alleged unlawful activity by its journalists, he claimed that Davy had decided that "a royal life was not for her".

+Burrows later withdrew the witness statement that had been prepared for Harry's legal team in litigation against Associated Newspapers Ltd. He subsequently said he had not personally obtained Davy's flight details or carried out the specific activities attributed to him, and alleged that his comments in the BBC documentary had been edited to give that impression.
+He also claimed that the witness statement did not reflect his evidence, alleging it contained assertions he had not made and accusing Harry's legal team of fabricating parts of the document and forging his signature.